 Atmospheric Science Advising

-Students considering a major in Atmospheric Science need to come to the department to declare their major and be assigned a faculty advisor.
-All courses selected for the major must be approved by the advisor, and students should check regularly with their advisors to plan their courses of study in a coherent and timely fashion.
+Students considering a major in Atmospheric Science need to contact the Atmospheric Science Program Chair to declare their major and be assigned a faculty advisor.
+All courses selected for the major must be approved by the advisor, and students should check regularly (at least once per semester) with their faculty advisor to plan their courses of study in a coherent and timely fashion.